alebabai/chords/README.md

     ```

 1. Optional: use front matter to add addition metadata to the song:
-    - Add more artists, prioritizing the first as the main one, using the `artists` taxonomy.
+    - add more artists, prioritizing the first as the main one, using the `artists` taxonomy
-    - Add tags using the `tags` taxonomy.
+    - add tags using the `tags` taxonomy

 1. Make sure the song is no longer a draft by removing `draft: true`.
 1. Done - publish and enjoy!